Skip to main content

 Low blood sodium

 Serotonergic drugs like vortioxetine may cause SIADH, a problem with the hormone that controls the body’s elimination of water and electrolytes from the body.
-SIADH in turn could cause the concentration of salt (sodium) in the blood to fall, a condition called hyponatremia.
-Low blood sodium can be a serious and potentially hazardous medical condition, so seek medical care at signs of hyponatremia including:
+SIADH, in turn, could cause the levels of salt (sodium) in the blood to fall, a condition called hyponatremia.
+Low blood sodium can be a serious medical condition with symptoms such as:

 • Confusion